“the supreme worth of the individual”

 From the outset Mr. Rockefeller and the trustees of The JDR 3rd Fund firmly believed that a select group of extremely talented individuals with an uncommon commitment to their crafts and to sharing their learning and experiences abroad could inform, enrich, and inspire their communities in unparalleled ways.
 As he would write upon the foundation’s thirteenth anniversary in 1975, “The fostering of cultural relations can be a form of insurance for the future of this dangerous but exciting world.
 Enhancing respect and admiration among peoples can go a long way in keeping the door open for ongoing communication and also be a rewarding experience for those involved on both sides.”
 And the key to success for the ACC’s unique program of cultural exchange lay in carefully selecting those individuals, closely advising them, and providing them with a peerless level of personal and intensive programming.

-Headquartered in New York City, the ACC maintains offices in Hong Kong and Tokyo with partner foundations in Manila and Taipei.
+Headquartered in New York City, the ACC maintains offices in Tokyo with partner foundations in Hong Kong, Manila and Taipei.
 Today, it is both a grant-making and grant-seeking organization, raising funding from corporate, foundation, and individual donors in both the United States and Asia.

 “a worthwhile end in its own right”